Zulko/moviepy/docs/getting_started/getting_started.rst

 .. _getting_started:

-These pages give you everything you need to start editing with MoviePy.
-Then the best way to learn is to have a look at the provided :ref:`examples` or the different ressources presented in the :ref:`gallery`.
+These pages explain everything you need to start editing with MoviePy.
+To go further, have a look at the :ref:`gallery` and the :ref:`examples`.

 Getting started with MoviePy